-- 1. At each regional campus (Camden, Newark, New Brunswick) where referenda are scheduled, the student government of each voting unit where a referendum will be held shall appoint one representative to an Oversight Committee.
-This shall occur after receiving the written notification from the Office of Compliance, Student Policy, Research & Assessment (of the Office of the the Vice President for Student Affairs) and/or the Office of the Associate/Vice Chancellor for Student Affairs or designees as outlined in Section IV.B.3 of these procedures.
-This shall be done within an appropriate timeframe established by the petitioning student organization. - a) There may be an independent Oversight Committee formed for each regional campus (New Brunswick, Newark, Camden) where referenda are scheduled. - b) In the event of a single-division referendum, the appropriate student government shall appoint three members to the Oversight Committee. - c) In instances of referenda at two divisions, the student government of the larger of the two divisions shall appoint two members of the Oversight Committee, and the student government of the smaller of the two divisions shall appoint one member to the Committee. - 2.
-Within five (5) class days of receiving names of the members of the Oversight Committee from the student governments, the petitioning student organization shall forward these names and letters of certification to the Vice President for Student AffairsOffice of Compliance, Student Policy, Research & Assessment and/or the Associate/-Vice Chancellor of Student Affairs or designees and the Executive Secretary of the University Senate. - 3.
-The members of the Oversight Committee serve as representatives to their respective student government associations, and they are responsible for communicating and reporting the decisions made and actions taken by the Oversight Committee to their respective student government associations.
+1. At each campus (Camden, Newark, New Brunswick) where referenda are scheduled, the student government of each voting unit where a referendum will be held shall appoint one representative to an Oversight Committee.
+This shall occur after receiving the written notification from the Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs or designees.
+This shall be done within an appropriate timeframe established by the petitioning student organization.

+- a) There may be an independent Oversight Committee formed for each campus (New Brunswick, Newark, Camden) where referenda are scheduled. - b) In the event of a single-division referendum, the appropriate student government shall appoint three members to the Oversight Committee. - c) In instances of referenda at two divisions, the student government of the larger of the two divisions shall appoint two members of the Oversight Committee, and the student government of the smaller of the two divisions shall appoint one member to the Committee. - 2.
+Within five (5) class days of receiving names of the members of the Oversight Committee from the student governments, the petitioning student organization shall forward these names and letters of certification to the Vice President for Student Affairs and/or the Associate/Vice Chancellor of Student Affairs or designees and the Executive Secretary of the University Senate. - 3.
+The members of the Oversight Committee serve as representatives to their respective student government associations, and they are responsible for communicating and reporting the decisions made and actions taken by the Oversight Committee to their respective student government associations. - 4.
+A Chair shall be elected by the Oversight Committee and that Chair will convene and conduct all future meetings. - 5.
+The Oversight Committee shall be responsible for the orderly conduct of the referenda including: review of specific referenda procedures proposed by the petitioning student organization; communication with and oversight of the Referendum Coordinator; oversight of balloting, tabulation, and counting of the ballots; and certification of the results.
+All decisions and actions of the Oversight Committee shall comply with the provisions of these procedures. - 6.
+Minutes and attendance lists of all Oversight Committee meetings shall be forwarded by the committee Chair to the Executive Secretary of the University Senate, the Office of the Vice President for Student Affairs and/or the Associate/Vice Chancellor for Student Affairs, and to the student government association of every unit where referenda are planned.